rajpootgaurav1/leaning_git/README.md

 # trying to be cool

-I am tryin to learn github.
+I am tryin to learn github.Am I?